hacksudo/hacksudoctfv1/README.md

 ### Install Docker
 #### For Ubuntu:

-**AUTO setup**
-Automatic Setup whole HacksudoCTFv1 using auto_setup.sh file ,you dont need to do all below steps if incase any issue you can go with manual setup methods.
+1. Automatic Setup whole HacksudoCTFv1 using auto_setup.sh file ,you dont need to do all below steps if incase any issue you can go with manual setup methods.
     ```sh
     chmod 777 auto_setup.sh && bash auto_setup.sh
     ```
-**MANUAL setup**
-1. Update your existing list of packages:
+1. Now do manual by Update your existing list of packages:

     ```sh
     sudo apt-get update